Every small business owner has a lot to do but little time to accomplish everything.

 Otherwise, they’ll hesitate to offer suggestions the next time you ask.

-And if you implement an employee’s idea, make a big deal out of the fact that they suggested that idea.
-And importantly – find a way to track all suggestions and what you’re doing with them.
+And if you implement an employee’s idea, make a big deal because they suggested it.
+And, importantly – find a way to track all suggestions and what you’re doing with them.
 A simple spreadsheet or document is sufficient (we use Asana to track ideas we generate internally and Basecamp to discuss those ideas asynchronously).

 Design Done Better